grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 ## Enable Grafana Alerting

 1. Open _src/plugin.json_.
-1. Add the top level `backend` property with a value of `true` to specify that your plugin supports Grafana Alerting, e.g.
+1. Add the top level `alerting` property with a value of `true` to specify that your plugin supports Grafana Alerting, e.g.
    ```json
    {
      ...